funzeye/Phaser-Project-Template-Javascript/README.md

 ---

 #Installing the Phaser Package:
-Okay so the first thing you might notice when opening up your new project template is that the Phaser package files are actually missing.
+**Okay so the first thing you might notice when opening up your new project template is that the Phaser package files are actually missing.**
 We did not want to include the Phaser files in the project as any new releases of Phaser would invalidate this template.
 There is also no Nuget package for Phaser.

-Thankfully Visual Studio has recently added NPM and Grunt support to it's IDE.
+Thankfully Visual Studio has recently added NPM and Grunt support to it's IDE and there is an NPM Phaser package.
+For the uninitiated NPM is like a Node version of Nuget.
 It's fully baked into VS 2015 but as we are using 2013 we will need to install a couple of extensions to get up and running.

 ##Pre-Steps
 We have to install Node and NPM.
 There's no way around this.
 If we want to use NPM we need to have Node.
 Don't worry if you're not a command line wiz, we only have to run a couple of commands before returning to Visual Studio.